aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-You can try to do the same to **owner** but this will throw an **Unauthorized** exception because you are no longer the owner of the object you are trying to create
+You can try to perform the same modification to **owner** but this will throw an **Unauthorized** exception because you are no longer the owner of the object you are trying to create.

 ```graphql
 mutation CreateDraft {